zhaizhonghao/DAG-Based-Consensus/README.md

 (rvb)-[:KNOWS]->(ally)
 ```
 * Find the the node with specific properties
+TODO
 * Find the double spend node
+TODO

-* Check if the node can the some nodes
+* Check if the node can see some nodes

+## TODO LIST
+1. p2p network with 100 nodes (completed)
+2. every node can publish and subscribe msgs at the same time (completed)
+3. draw the directed-acyclic-graph with the log of one node
+3. join less than 1/3 byzantine node
+4. make consensus on the DAG